 Vivitrol treatment for Opioid & Alcohol addiction

-At La Jolla Recovery, we believe that using medication-assisted treatment such as Vivitrol is a positive and researched approach to reducing the discomfort of early heroin, opiate, and alcohol abuse detoxification and significantly improving outcomes.
+At La Jolla Recovery, we firmly believe that medication-assisted treatment, such as Vivitrol, is a positive and well-researched approach to alleviating the discomfort associated with early heroin, opiate, and alcohol abuse detoxification.
+This approach significantly enhances the chances of achieving successful outcomes.

-At La Jola Recovery, we embrace the use of science such as Vivitrol for detox of drugs and its continuation in recovery to further sustained sobriety and reduce overdoses.
+At La Jola Recovery, we utilize scientific methods like Vivitrol for drug detoxification and its continued use in recovery to ensure sustained sobriety and minimize the risk of overdoses.

-An estimated 10% of adults in the United States are addicted to drugs and alcohol and 30% have binged with alcohol.
-These are staggering numbers, making stigma no longer a statistical issue.
-When it comes to drug abuse and addiction, opioid drugs like heroin and prescription narcotics are the number one culprit behind the increase in overdose death rates since the early 2000s.
+An estimated 10% of adults in the United States are addicted to drugs and alcohol, and 30% have binge-drunk.
+These staggering numbers have made stigma no longer a mere statistical issue.
+Opioid drugs, including heroin and prescription narcotics, have been the primary culprits behind the surge in overdose death rates since the early 2000s.

-Vivitrol is becoming one of the more essential medicines for treating these addictions.
-It is one of the 3 FDA-approved medicines for treating opioid dependence, specifically preventing its relapses.
-The injection is meant for detoxed patients who want to avoid relapsing to physical dependence on these drugs, a treatment long viewed as an “outlier” next to more traditional medicines.
-But as opioid-related hospital deaths increase and the federal government rallies lawmakers around the cause, medication-assisted treatment (MAT) with Vivitrol is increasingly taking center stage as a reliable and effective rehab solution.
+Vivitrol is emerging as one of the most crucial medicines for treating these addictions.
+It is one of the three FDA-approved medications for treating opioid dependence, specifically designed to prevent relapses.
+Vivitrol injections are administered to detoxed patients who wish to avoid developing physical dependence on these drugs, a treatment that has long been considered an “outlier” compared to more conventional medications.
+However, as opioid-related hospital deaths continue to rise and the federal government mobilizes lawmakers to address the issue, medication-assisted treatment (MAT) with Vivitrol is gaining prominence as a reliable and effective rehabilitation solution.

 Essential facts about Vivitrol: